 Expert tip: Lose yourself in the chanting at the temple with the hermits for positive energy.

 4. Mythological tales from the temples of Jagatsukh, Khakhnal, Sajla

 The 1200 year old Shiva stone temple unearthed in Jagatsukh by the name of Gaurishankar Temple with intricate carvings in the Shikara style is simply magical.
 Khakhnal has a Kartikeya Temple in the middle of a green meadow with cute school kids vying for your attention.
 Save the best for the last and get regaled listening to stories from the villagers at Vishnu Temple in Sajla.

 Expert tip: Buy hand woven shawls made by local village women.

 5. Explore the Buddhist side of Manali

-Expert tip: Tie prayer flags and let them flutter where the wind is strongest for positive karma.
+Expert tip: Tie prayer flags so that they can flutter where the wind is strongest, for positive karma.

 6. Lose yourself in Shanag & Buruwa